x0can/LMS-API/question4.md

-we can connect our new logic to  `main.py`
+finally, we can connect our new logic to  `main.py`

 ```python=
 from db import (